 If you have any questions regarding equipment please contact me.

-I ask that participants are confident skiing/riding advanced terrain at a typical ski area (eg. Black Diamond runs at RMR, Whistler, Kicking Horse).
-This will allow us to safely access more interesting terrain in early season conditions to maximize learning opportunities.
-If you are unsure of your ability pleasecontact me.
+Participants must be at least 19 years old (unless accompanied by a parent) and have spent at least 20 days ski touring/splitboarding.
+I also ask that participants be confident skiing/riding expert terrain at a typical ski area (eg. Double Black Diamond runs at RMR, Whistler, Kicking Horse) and be able to manage a minimum of 1500m vertical climbing per day.
+This will allow us to safely access interesting terrain in early season conditions to maximize learning opportunities.
+If you are unsure of your ability please contact me.

 Dates and Prices